embogit/VE2302_EDF/README.md

 ### If the build is broken

-I do part of the devleopment at home machine without Vivado, so I might break sometimes things.
+I do part of the development at home machine without Vivado, so I might break sometimes things.
 I'll try to fix them ASAP :) And this is not official Avnet/Tria tree, altough I work as dedicated AMD FAE at Avnet.
 I just hope this helps people with VE2302 board/SOM or just porting their own custom board to EDF.
 At least I have learned a lot while doing this.
 If this really becomes more popular I promise to do changes in branches, test compile, use tags for releases etc. And I'm morer than happy to accept improvements...

 ### Building with Ubuntu 24.04